 Robert “Perkins” Fendley, P.E., is the Leader of Project Services for Hargrove Engineers + Constructors.
 He is a graduate in Mathematics from Auburn University and holds his Professional Engineering license in the Control Systems discipline.
 Perkins has served as Hargrove’s Operations Leader for the Mobile Division, as Resource Leader in both the Electrical and Instrumentation Department and the Project Controls Department.
 His expertise includes project management, instrumentation design, control systems implementation, estimating, scheduling, cost control and construction management.

 Allan Gustin holds a B.S. from the University of Southern Mississippi in Building Construction Technology (1989).
-With over twenty-two years of experience in various types of general construction including industrial, health care, institutional, retail, multi-family, and high rise residential, he enjoys the daily challenges and rewards that the construction industry brings.
-Allan is a Past President of the Associated Builders and Contractors Mid-Gulf Chapter and currently serves on the board of directors for Historic Mobile Preservation Society.
+With over twenty-eight years of experience in various types of general contracting including design-build, manufacturing, industrial, health care, institutional, retail, multi-family, and high rise residential.
+Allan is a past president and current board member of the Partners for Environmental Progress, and currently serves as an officer and board of directors member for the Associated General Contractors of Alabama Mobile Section.
+Allan also served as Past President of the Associated Builders and Contractors Mid-Gulf Chapter.

 Bill Pfister is the Vice President, Facilities Development at Austal USA.
 He was instrumental in establishing the new aluminum shipyard in Mobile, Alabama.
 With over 35 years of marine construction experience, he was formerly with Halter Marine and the US Navy.
 At Halter he was involved with the design and construction of their high-speed, low-wake ferry and the development of large fast aluminum vessel capability.
 With the US Navy, he was responsible for the design and construction of Auxiliary and Special Mission Ships.
 In an extended tour as a Major Program Manager for the Navy, he managed acquisition projects that resulted in one-third of all the ships bought by the Navy.
 He left the Navy with the rank of Captain.
 At Austal USA, he was in the initial management cadre that set up the company, put the facilities in place, and started building fast aluminum vessels.
 He is now responsible for the acquisition and development of new facilities.